 A premium experience for discerning diners

-After establishing where the brand was headed – and the technology that was holding it back – we began developing new user journeys and a customer-led experience.
+After establishing where the brand was headed – and the technology that was in need of modernising – we began developing new user journeys and customer-led experiences.

 This scientific, data-driven approach meant that we could focus our design and development efforts where we were confident they would create a real impact.

-Selecting Laravel as our backend, we were able to support the website and existing app, while also providing the agility to redevelop the app in the future.
+Much like a defined menu of luxury dishes, we selected Laravel as the backend programme to support their website and pre-existing app, whilst providing the agility to redevelop the app in the future,

 A blend of old and new